Magellanic Penguin |

 ![]() |

-| Adult Height: 70cm | |
+Adult Height: 70cm | |||

-| Adult Weight: 4kg | |
+Adult Weight: 4kg | |||

-| Adult Flipper Length: 18-20cm | |
+Adult Flipper Length: 18-20cm | |||

-| Estimated Population: 2 Million |
+Estimated Population: 2 Million |

 Reproduction: |

-Magellanic penguins, unlike all of their spheniscid relatives, only attempt to breed once every year.
+Magellanic penguins, unlike some of their spheniscid relatives, only attempt to breed once a year.
 The male returns to the colony to reclaim its usual burrow with the female returning later.
 Breeding tends to be with the same partner as in previous seasons and begins in September-October, depending on the longitude of the colony.
-Simple nests are built in burrows or small pits (often under bushes or betwen rocks) and 2 similar-sized eggs are layed within a period of 3-4 days.
+Simple nests are built in burrows or small pits (often under bushes or between rocks) and 2 similar-sized eggs are laid within a period of 3-4 days.
 Incubation takes approx. 40 days.
-After hatching, chicks remain on the nest until fledging, which can take from as little as 9 to as long as 17 weeks depending on food abundance.
-Mortality of the 2nd chick is higher and the first chick tends to be favoured by the parents, especially when food is limited.

 |